mattlalumiere/Waveshare-ESP32-S3-Touch-LCD-7.0/README.md

-# Waveshare ESP32-S3-Touch-LCD-4.3 with Squareline Studio and PlatformIO
+# Waveshare ESP32-S3-Touch-LCD-7.0 with Squareline Studio and PlatformIO

+--Note: This is a fork from https://github.com/istvank/Waveshare-ESP32-S3-Touch-LCD-4.3  / https://github.com/istvank

+This is a working repo to develop a new project.
+There were some spelling and reference improvements made.

+I chose this project because all the tooling met my requirements.

+---

-This is a first test with getting a Waveshare ESP32-S3-LCD-4.3 Touch running with an exported template project from SquareLine Studio.
+This is a first test with getting a Waveshare ESP32-S3-LCD-7.0 Touch running with an exported template project from SquareLine Studio.

 It is a very simple two-screen UI with buttons going back and forth.